Enchanting embroideries of endangered animals; a naive illustration of a dire situation.

 Inspiration

-This collection was inspired by the incredible collections of antique samplers owned by the V&A, The Met and The National Trust, plus many more museums and galleries.
+This collection was inspired by the incredible collections of antique samplers owned by the V&A, The Met and The National Trust, plus many other museums, galleries and collections around the world.
 It was also greatly influenced by the sampler and embroidery collection of the late Betty Ring, whose North American needlework collection remains vast and unparalleled.
-From spot samplers to band samplers, silken embroidery to woolwork, darning patterns to ornate motifs, all types and eras of embroidery sampler have informed this collection.
+From Egyptian burial grounds, Tudor England and Europe through to North America, from spot samplers to band samplers, silken embroidery to wool work, darning patterns to ornate motifs, all types and eras of embroidery sampler have informed this collection.
 Victorian, Georgian and Edwardian mourning jewellery also feature in these designs, representing those species already lost to us.

 Process